 2 months old!!!

+I told her something different.
 This poor baby was hurting!
 As I reached for his foot, he instinctively pulled it away.
 He had nasty ingrown toenails on both great toes.
 I felt his pain!
+And I knew that pain is never a part of the normal growing process.
+Or something kids should live with until they 'outgrow' the discomfort.

-When I see an adult with an infected ingrown toenail, the best way to care for it is usually with a procedure to remove the ingrowing portion of the nail from the skin.
-With children this young, however, a procedure is not usually necessary.
+What do I mean by that?
+When I see an adult with an infected ingrown toenail, my process is pretty simple.
+In these cases, the best way to care for the nail is usually with a procedure to remove the ingrowing part of the nail from the skin.
+But with children this young, a procedure is not usually necessary.
 Some topical antibiotics, along with some other recommendations, is all it will take.

-Still, I needed to figure out why this baby was having problems.
+That was still true, but this baby kept having problems.
+So I needed to figure out why his issues were recurring.
 And can you guess the main culprit?
 It was the fact that he was wearing shoes on a regular basis!
 Infants and toddlers who are not yet walking do not belong in structured shoes, as I’ve already mentioned.
 Socks and soft booties are fine, but a regular shoe or sandal is not....even if it matches the outfit.
 Access to the feet is important in a baby's development and helps the child learn to walk on schedule.

 So there you have it—to my friends, patients, and all the other parents reading this—your pre-walking baby doesn’t need shoes!
 And if you need me to give you reassurance, or if you have any other concerns about your baby or child’s developing foot, come see me at Tanglewood Foot Specialists, for the advanced care and gentle touch your little one deserves.